 Turn online writing practice into academic writing!

-Ever wondered if there’s a way to support your high school student tap into interest-led writing and also develop research-based academic writing?
+- Ever wondered if your high school student could explore interest-led writing - and at the same time develop research-based academic writing skills?

 Welcome to High School Writing Projects, Brave Writer’s 4-week class for high school students.
 Forget stuffy essays and research papers.
 Today’s college students prepare all kinds of writing projects, from PowerPoint presentations to YouTube videos to Instagram photo collages with captions.

 This class is designed for high school students who are capable of independent work.
-We’ll focus on a variety of writing forms for the high school years, helping students prepare for meeting the requirements of college writing using a variety of media.
-We will focus upon helping students meet the needs of the academic environment while still preserving their personal flair.
+We’ll focus on a variety of writing forms for the high school years, preparing students to meet the requirements of college writing.
+Students will gain practice with academic standards, while still preserving their personal flair.